-The Slovak government has stated that it is working on all necessary legislative changes to ensure that as of 29 March 2019, the status of UK nationals and their family members living in Slovakia will be preserved even in the case of the UK leaving the EU without an agreement.
+The Slovak government has stated that it is working on all necessary legislative changes to ensure that as of Brexit day, the status of UK nationals and their family members living in Slovakia will be preserved even in the case of the UK leaving the EU without an agreement.
 These measures will only be put into place on the basis of a reciprocal offer from the UK to Slovakian nationals.

 Those who have resided continuously for at least five years will be entitled to a long-term residence, while those who have been resident for less than five years will be entitled to permanent residence.
-In both cases, residence documents issued by 29 March 2019 will be valid until 31 December 2020, and the holder will be required to apply for a new residence document by that date.
+In both cases, residence documents issued by Brexit day will be valid until 31 December 2020, and the holder will be required to apply for a new residence document by that date.

 Planned legislative amendments are under consideration.

-The Spanish government has approved a royal decree containing contingency plans to allow UK nationals already resident in Spain by 29 March 2019 to maintain their rights.
-These UK nationals will have until 31 December 2020 to change their status as EU citizens to a legal residency status under Spanish law, and obtain a new identity card.
+The Spanish government has approved contingency plans to allow UK nationals already resident in Spain by Brexit day, in the case of a no-deal Brexit, to maintain their rights.
+These UK nationals will have 21 months from Brexit day to obtain a new identity card indicating a new residence status.
 More information is available here.

 The government has issued a memorandum proposing that UK nationals and their family members who lose their right to live and work in Sweden as a consequence of the UK’s withdrawal from the EU without an exit deal will be exempt from the work and residence permit requirements during a one-year transitional period, effective 30 March 2019.